-As a result we created the Quantal Universal Exchange Language and then three of us became partners in a startup we created called Quantal Semantics, more on this can be found in experience with medical data networks for research uses.
+As a result we created the Quantal Universal Exchange Language (QuantalUEL) and then three of us became partners in a startup we created called Quantal Semantics, more on this can be found in experience with medical data networks for research uses.
 Once I got the position at UNC Chapel Hill, I had no further interest in pursuing this business which I did not think had a future that could provide me with significant support.

 Mixing of Program Development, Business Development & Project Management

 In my ongoing search for job opportunities I found a position at UNC Chapel Hill which involved building a partnership between their School of Information and Library Sciences (SILS) and RTI International’s Center for the Advancement of Health Information Technology (CAHIT).
 Both organizations saw logic in a partnership and needed someone to drive its development.
 With my experience in government contracting, academic research program development, and biomedical informatics, this seemed a good fit for all parties involved, so in January 2012 I moved to the Research Triangle to accept the position.
-I immediately got working on an Agency for Healthcare Research and Quality (AHRQ) proposal for Personal Health Information Management, which included both UNC SILS and RTI, but after two attempts at funding we were unable to obtain an award.11 However, the my primary effort developed including two opportunities addressed in experience with medical data networks for research uses:
+I immediately got working on an Agency for Healthcare Research and Quality (AHRQ) proposal for Personal Health Information Management, which included both UNC SILS and RTI, but after two attempts at funding we were unable to obtain an award.11 However, my primary effort included developing two opportunities addressed in experience with medical data networks for research uses:

 - UNC-RTI Self-Generated Health Information Exchange